AeloveRim/TahrovinGrit/README.md

 - In big cities like Windhelm or Solitude, you will sell for more but also have to buy for more.
 The reverse is true in small towns like Riverwood.
 - You will have better prices with merchants of the same race, while merchants of hostile races (such as an argonian and a dunmer, or an altmer and a stormcloak nord) will have worse prices.
 - You will have better prices if the merchant is on friendly terms with you, which can usually be accomplished by completing a task for them.
 This will also override the "racism" factor entirely.

+## The Extra Quests Profile
+When I play Skyrim, I usually like to load it up with a bunch of quests I haven't played before.
+During my playthrough, I'll usually stumble upon a few of them, I'll remove them from my load order and add a bunch of new ones for the next playthrough.

+Since I'm going to do that for myself anyway, I figured I might as well leave it in for the people who want a lot more quests around !
+This profile is completely untested, I can't guarantee the extra quests are good, fit in well, or even if they work fine in VR.
+It *should* be okay, but who knows !

+Safe to say, only select this profile if you don't mind a little potential jank !
+If something doesn't work with this profile, get back to me and I'll make a patch !

+As I play through more quests, some will eventually be switched from the Extra Quests profile to the main Grit profile and others will likely be added.

 # FAQ & Common Issues